carbon-language/carbon-lang/llvm/docs/AMDGPUModifierSyntax.rst

     r128                Specifies 128 bits texture resource size.
     =================== ================================================

 ..
-WARNING:: Using this modifier should descrease *rsrc* register size from 8 to 4 dwords, but assembler does not currently support this feature.
+WARNING:: Using this modifier should descrease *rsrc* operand size from 8 to 4 dwords, but assembler does not currently support this feature.

 tfe
 ~~~